avs-origami/avs-origami.github.io/site/blog/install-kiss.md

 The kernel configuration can be hard to get right, and missing something here will probably be the reason that Kiss doesn't boot.
-Some tips:
+I personally struggled the most with this step of the process.
+Here are some tips:

 Running `make localyesconfig` from an Arch Linux live ISO can help to enable some options that you might need; however, you will likely need to configure the